Zak Kolar

 About Me

-I am an educator and programmer.
-I make digital literacy and computer science topics available and accessible to all students through engaging, interactive activities and cross-curricular integrations.
-I am especially interested in centering ethics and impacts of technology in digital literacy education.
+I am a digital learning teacher and programmer.
+I make digital literacy and computer science topics accessible to students and educators through engaging, interactive activities and cross-curricular integrations.
+I also provide policy advice around data privacy and AI to school and district leadership.
+I am especially interested in centering impacts of technology in this work.

 Experience